Where to Stay in Rome: A Local’s Ultimate Guide for First-Time Visitors

 Piazza Di Spagna 9

-Located right in Piazza di Spagna, next to the iconic Spanish Steps and Via Condotti, this Bed & Breakfast is the dream stay for those seeking a luxurious stay and luxurious shopping.
-Here you’ll be a 2-minute walk from the metro, and a short walk from the Trevi Fountain.
+Located right in Piazza di Spagna, next to the iconic Spanish Steps and Via Condotti, this Bed & Breakfast is the dream stay for those seeking a luxurious option with nearby shopping.
+You’ll be just a 2-minute walk from the metro, and a short walk from the Trevi Fountain.

 Prati